Facebook

 San Mateo County is bordered on the northern end by San Francisco International Airport and Silicon Valley at the southern end.
 The county’s built-up areas are mostly suburban with some areas being very urban, and are home to several corporate campuses.

-San Mateo county bears the Spanish name for Saint Matthew.
+San Mateo County bears the Spanish name for Saint Matthew.
 As a place name, San Mateo appears as early as 1776 and several local geographic features were also designated San Mateo on early maps including variously: a settlement, an arroyo, a headland jutting into the Pacific (Point Montara), and a large land holding (Rancho San Mateo).
 Until about 1850, the name appeared as San Matheo.

 Año Nuevo State Marine Conservation Area and Greyhound Rock State Marine Conservation Area are two adjoining marine protected areas off the coast of San Mateo County.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.